Bylaws

 Section 3 – Parliamentary Authority

-All proceedings of the annual Fall Conference will be governed by Robert’s rules of order.
+All proceedings of the Annual Statewide Conference will be governed by Robert’s rules of order.

 Article VII – Amendments to Bylaws

-These bylaws may be amended by a majority of the votes cast at the annual Fall Conference provided:
+These bylaws may be amended by a majority of the votes cast at the annual Annual Statewide Conference provided:

-1. Notice of the proposed amendment(s) is given in any manner including electronically to members at least 30 days prior to the annual Fall Conference at which the amendment(s) will be considered;
+1. Notice of the proposed amendment(s) is given in any manner including electronically to members at least 30 days prior to the Annual Statewide Conference at which the amendment(s) will be considered;

-2. At least 12 attending members propose a written amendment at the annual Fall Conference itself; or
+2. At least 12 attending members propose a written amendment at the annual Annual Statewide Conference itself; or,

 3. The board provides the opportunity for the proposed amendments to be reviewed fully through any method, including but not limited to, email notice, posting to a website, inclusion in any newsletter form or any other manner calculated to give full opportunity for review.